Nacnano/2110101-com-prog/README.md

  ### Any contribution to this repository will be pleased.

- # Good luck in your computer and informatics career in the future!
+ ## Good luck in your engineering career with a bright future!